publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s426.md

 [Pub.
 L. 98–21, title III, § 309(q)(2)][/us/pl/98/21/s309/q/2], Apr.
 20, 1983, [97 Stat.
 117][/us/stat/97/117], provided that:

-> “For purposes of determining entitlement to hospital insurance benefits under section 226(e)(3) of such Act \[subsec. (e)(3) of this section\], as amended by paragraph (1), an individual becoming entitled to such hospital insurance benefits as a result of the amendment made by such paragraph shall, upon furnishing proof of his or her disability within twelve months after the month in which this Act is enacted \[April 1983\], under such procedures as the Secretary of Health and Human Services may prescribe, be deemed to have been entitled to the widow’s or widower’s benefits referred to in such section 226(e)(3), as so amended, as of the time such individual would have been entitled to such widow’s or widower’s benefits if he or she had filed a timely application therefor.”
+> “For purposes of determining entitlement to hospital insurance benefits under section 226(e)(3) of such Act \[[42 U.S.C.
+426(e)(3)][/us/usc/t42/s426/e/3]\], as amended by paragraph (1), an individual becoming entitled to such hospital insurance benefits as a result of the amendment made by such paragraph shall, upon furnishing proof of his or her disability within twelve months after the month in which this Act is enacted \[April 1983\], under such procedures as the Secretary of Health and Human Services may prescribe, be deemed to have been entitled to the widow’s or widower’s benefits referred to in such section 226(e)(3), as so amended, as of the time such individual would have been entitled to such widow’s or widower’s benefits if he or she had filed a timely application therefor.”

  __Special $50 Payment Under Tax Reduction Act of 1975__